Spartak-Belov-Floresku/jobly-app-workflow/README.md

 # Jobly App Workflow

-### This app was built using *React.js* for the frontend and *Express.js* for the backend.
+### This app was built using *React.js* for the frontend and *Express.js & Postgresql* for the backend.
 The app simulates job posting websites and can be used as a website on live web servers there for example, [Jobly-App-Workflow](http://zonked-breath.surge.sh/) or check [The backend of the application](https://jobly-app-workflow.herokuapp.com/)

 ### Alternatively, you can set up this project locally and run it.